 The infamous Netflix documentary about tiger zoos has been one of the most discussed TV series for a while.
 I also spent the slightly boring months this spring watching Tiger King.
 At first, I was wondering what the hype was all about, so of course, I had to watch it!
 Here’s what I think of the rather controversial story of Joe Exotic and the gang.
 Spoiler alert – if you haven’t watched it yet I will reveal the main storyline.

 The documentary Tiger King has been on everybody’s lips for a while – and for good reason.
 After watching it, I understand the hype.
 It’s hard to describe the experience in a few words, but I immediately thought “you can’t make this stuff up”.
 In other words, it seems too wild to be true, but the characters are so consistent that it turns out believable.
 Right?

 Also, it would take one heck of an imagination to come up with such a story and in particular the personas.
 Because who has a private tiger zoo park, a major substance abuse problem among his employees, is gay and manages to persuade otherwise heterosexual young men to perform some very non-heterosexual acts?

-In many ways, the culture of these zoos is like a world of its own with distinct norms, rules and moral.
+In many ways, the culture of these zoos is like a world of its own with distinct norms, rules and morals.

-This show is different from the kind of tv shows I ussualy watch.
+This show is different from the kind of tv shows I usually watch.

 Which Tiger King (/queen) is right about animal welfare?